yuriyny/recipe-manager/README.md

-# recipe-manager
+# Recipe Manager

-An Angular application for managing recipes
+## Angular application for buying/managing recipes and ingredients